rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 `php                    remi-8.0 [e]                   common [d], devel, minimal                  PHP scripting language`

-The final step is to enable the stable version of nextcloud from the modules.
+The final step is to enable the stable version of Nextcloud from the modules.
 This is as easy as:

 `dnf module enable nextcloud:nextcloud-stable`

 ### Installing Packages

-To see what enabling the nextcloud module will offer for you to install, do the following:
+To see what enabling the Nextcloud module will offer for you to install, do the following:

 `dnf list available | grep nextcloud` which will show you output like this: